HagaiBarel/docker-geoserver/README.md

 the GeoServer application and pose a security risk.
 * this is an Alpha version.
 While this has been tested in a lab environment, it hasn't been tested in a production setup, so proceed with care.
-* As a principal rule, this image will never have a ```latest``` tag, so verify the version before pulling or building from this image.
-Check [Docker Hub](https://hub.docker.com/r/hbarel/docker-geoserver/tags/) for availble tags.

 ## TODO
 * Enable https on tomcat as an option when running a container